ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-2-06-forward-kinematics.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KJEiu5JqJ3g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The challenge in this project comes not from the inverse kinematics solving, but the calibration.
+The challenge in this project comes not just from the inverse kinematics solving, but the calibration.
 The design is not rigid, resulting in the end moving around by a few millimeters in normal use.
 This was somewhat intentional; it will hopefully expose me to extra implementation challenges of inverse kinematics.
 [Calibration is much harder than the inverse kinematics on its own.](https://robotics.stackexchange.com/questions/16168/denavit-hartenberg-convention-in-practice)

 I realized later that I can only give the servos the angles I want them to move to, and am unable to sense the current angle without adding a sensor or modifying the servo.
 So while I can order the servo to try to move to a position, I will probably not be able to sense the arms location without some sort of vision + depth sensing, because any physical contact with the very weak toy arm will move it, and I can not sense that movement.
 This makes calibration much harder, so I might just stop with inverse kinematics if I can not get it working, and maybe do calibration in another project with a better arm.